Webley & Scott: History

 The Webley company was founded in the late 18th century by William Davies, who made bullet moulds.
 It was taken over in 1834 by his son-in-law, Philip Webley, who began producing percussion sporting guns.
 The manufacture of revolvers, for which the firm became famous, began twenty years later.
 Their first percussion revolver, Webley Longspur, entered production in 1853.
-Due heavy competition from Colt's and Adams revolvers at the time, sales of the early Webley revolvers was only modest.
+Due to heavy competition from Colt's and Adams revolvers at the time, sales of the early Webley revolvers was only modest.
 At that time the company was named P. Webley & Son.
 In 1897, Webley amalgamated with W & C Scott and Sons to become The Webley & Scott Revolver and Arms Company Ltd of Birmingham.

 Webley's revolvers became the official British sidearm in 1887, remaining in British service until 1964.
 After 1921 Webley service revolvers were manufactured by the government-owned Royal Small Arms Factory in Enfield.

 In 1932 the Enfield No.2 .38 inch calibre revolver, became the standard British service revolver.
 However, wartime shortages ensured that all marks of the Webley, including models in .455 and .38/200, remained in use through World War Two.
 The .455 Mk.VI was declared obsolete in 1945 but the .38 Mk.IV remained in service as a substitute standard weapon into the early 1960s.

 In 1920, the passing of the Firearms Act in the UK, which limited the availability of handguns to civilians, caused their sales to plummet.
 The company adapted by producing pneumatic guns, their first being the Mark I air pistol.

 Demand for air guns increased rapidly in the 1920s and Webley's business began to grow again, with an inevitable peak related to weapons supply for British military use during the Second World War.
 Declining sales led to the decision to give up firearms manufacture completely in 1979, however air gun production at the Birmingham factory continued until 22 December 2005, when the company closed down.
 Webley's dependent company - Venom Custom Shop - ceased trading as well.
 It was then bought by Wolverhampton-based company Airgunsport.
 At this time Airgunsport relocated the manufacture of all Webley guns to Turkey.

 Webley & Scott Ltd is owned by both the Fuller Group and John Bright.
 John Bright is also co-owner of Highland Outdoors Limited who are the UK distributors for Webley, Webley & Scott and AGS.